Randomized Discrete Empirical Interpolation Method for Nonlinear Model Reduction: Numerical Experiments

 The cost of solving the PDE for many different values of $\boldsymbol{\mu} $ is high and therefore, it is computationally beneficial to develop a reduced order model that makes the online solution of the PDE feasible.
 The nonlinear dependence on the parameters arises from the source term $s(\mathbf{x}; \boldsymbol\mu)$.
 To tackle this, we use the POD-DEIM approach.

 Our first experiment is similar to that in~\cite[section 10.5.1]{quarteroni2015reduced}.
 We first consider the cost of approximating the source term $s(\mathbf{x};\boldsymbol{\mu})$ over the range of parameters $\mu_3 \in [0.2,0.8]$, $\mu_4 \in [0.15,0.35] $ and $\mu_5$ is chosen between $ [0.1,0.35]$.
 A training set for $\boldsymbol\mu$ is generated by Latin hypercube sampling with $n_s = 1000$ training points.
 Two different approximations are generated using DEIM and R-DEIM.
 The number of DEIM basis vectors used were $r = 24$ and was determined based on the singular value decay of the snapshot matrix.
 The R-DEIM basis is also fixed to be of size $r = 24$ and was computed using \cref{alg:basic} with an oversampling parameter $p=20$.
 The error is computed by averaging over $200$ different randomly generated test points.
 The results are displayed in \cref{fig:ex3deim}.
 The hybrid point selection algorithm is used for both the standard DEIM basis and the randomized DEIM basis---the same parameters are used as in \cref{ssec:ex2}.
 As can be seen the error between the two different methods are comparable.
-For this application, the number of quadrature nodes is $332,737$.
-It is worth mentioning that the CPU time for computing the compact SVD is $34.045$ seconds whereas the CPU time for the randomized range finder is $1.02$ seconds.
-The speedup is more impressive for larger problems.
+For this application, the number of quadrature nodes is {$165,888$.
+It is worth mentioning that the CPU time for computing the compact SVD is $7.67$ seconds whereas the CPU time for the randomized range finder is $0.25$ seconds.
+The computational time for the point selection was comparatively $0.06$ seconds.
+The speedup is more impressive for larger problems; see~\cite{bach2019fixed} for more detailed comparisons on large-scale problems.}